-Spinal Cord Stimulation (SCS), also called Epidural Nerve Stimulation (ENS), is a minimally-invasive procedure with a 40-year track record of delivering proven relief to patients experiencing chronic pain.
+Spinal Cord Stimulation (SCS), also called epidural nerve stimulation (ENS), is a minimally-invasive procedure with a 40-year track record of delivering proven relief to patients experiencing chronic pain.
 In this treatment, a safe and effective device delivers soothing electrical stimulation to the spinal cord, resulting in significant pain relief to the affected area.

 In the early days, it was used for end-stage chronic pain, often due to failed fusion surgery.
 Over time, advancements were made and neurostimulator devices improved, leading to SCS becoming more common and effective.
-Today, while still used to treat failed fusion surgery, this innovative pain relief treatment is often included in additional treatment protocols, including treatment for Chronic Regional Pain Syndrome, multi-level Degenerative Disc Disease and chronic lower back and leg pain.
+Today, while still used to treat failed fusion surgery, this innovative pain relief treatment is often included in additional treatment protocols, including treatment for Complex Regional Pain Syndrome, multilevel Degenerative Disc Disease and chronic lower back and leg pain.

 Before undergoing epidural nerve stimulation, Dr. Skaliy will review the process with you, explaining the steps and equipment involved.
 You may also view a video about the therapy, so you are fully informed about the procedure prior to treatment.

 Patients are encouraged to “test drive” the treatment for about a week.
 For this procedure, the doctor places wires in the skin using a simple needle stick.
 The needles are then removed, and the wires taped to the skin.
 These wires are attached to a small battery the patient wears during the trial.
 During this time, you may resume most normal activities.
 Best of all, you may increase or decrease the amount of stimulation using a remote control.